Euro dips to one-week low before ECB meeting

 ECB policymakers are leaning toward a package that includes a rate cut, a beefed-up pledge to keep rates low for longer and compensation for banks over the side-effects of negative rates, five sources familiar with the discussion said last week.

-Many also favor restarting asset buys, but opposition from some northern European countries is complicating this issue.
+Many also favour restarting asset buys, but opposition from some northern European countries is complicating this issue.

 “The mere thought of easing is probably keeping the euro on the defensive at the moment,” said Shaun Osborne, chief currency strategist at Scotiabank in Toronto.
 However, “we’re not completely on side with expectations of an aggressive ease… we think there may be a rebound in the euro after the policy meeting tomorrow.”